eliseomartelli/eliseomartelli.it/_posts/2020-10-30-ipados_review.md

 ###Mouse and Keyboard

+The default software keyboard is okay.
+It's the only keyboard I know that supports **split typing** on the iPad.
+It's **responsive** most of the time.
+The only problem I encountered with it is when using a combination of keyboard-based input and the new "Scribble" feature.

+<iframe width="100%" height="315" src="https://www.youtube-nocookie.com/embed/mqefxehXa_c" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-When you add a keyboard and a mouse to the iPad equation, it starts **feeling like a real computer**.
+When you add a physical keyboard and a mouse to the iPad equation, it starts **feeling like a real computer**.
 Text interaction is instantly **natural**.
 If you're coming from a macOS machine, the majority of the **shortcuts are the same**.

 The mouse/trackpad experience on the iPad is **far from the desktop-like experience** and not in a bad way.
 The cursor is **optimized for touch-first interfaces** and morphs into the UI element you're trying to point and click and sticks to it, like a magnet.